 This just makes things easier later on.
 Let's say you have 6 MaxDiff variable sets, Q14 to Q19, which represent each question or iteration of the MaxDiff survey question.

-- In the Data Sets tree, select Q14
+- In the Data Sources tree, select Q14 (the variable set for the Most/Least choices for the first MaxDiff question).

-- In the Object Inspector, select Properties > GENERAL > Label and change the label to MD1
+- In the Object Inspector, select General > GENERAL > Label and change the label to MD1

 Part 2 – Add the Design

-If you have an external design, you can paste this into your document using Table > Paste or Enter Table.
-Otherwise you can use R code to create a design based on your data.
+If you have an external design, you can paste this into your document using the Table icon > Paste or Enter Table.
+Otherwise, you can use R code to create a design based on your data.
 In this example, we will do the latter.

 -